First Time (2012 film)

-First Time (第一次) is a 2012 Chinese romance film written and directed by Han Yan (韓延).

-It is a remake of the 2003 South Korean film ...ing.
+First Time (第一次) is a 2012 romance film written and directed by Han Yan (韓延).
+A Chinese-Hong Kong co-production, the film is a remake of the South Korean film ...ing (2003).

 Plot

 Song Shiqiao (Angelababy), 22, lives with her devoted mother, widowed shop owner Zheng Qing (Jiang Shan).
 Shiqiao, who always dreamed of being a ballet dancer, cannot exert herself physically as she suffers from form of myasthenia, a neuromuscular disease, that her father died of; the medication she takes also causes memory lapses.
 One day, at a charity fair, she bumps into Gong Ning (Mark Chao), a former high-school friend she always liked, and the two end up dating, despite the initial disapproval of her mother.
 Gong Ning dropped out of university to spend more time with a rock band he leads; also, his girlfriend, dancer Peng Wei (Cindy Yen), has dumped him because of his inability to focus his life.
 However, for Shiqiao, Gong Ning is the perfect partner.